dutchwineuk/dutchwineuk/README.md

-- Hi, I’m @dutchwineuk
+- @dutchwineuk
-- Hobby programmer python
+- Hobby stuff
-- How to reach me dutchwineuk@gmail.com
+- dutchwineuk@gmail.com
-- Fun fact: I'm not Dutch!

 <!---
 dutchwineuk/dutchwineuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.